pkorolov/zynq-fpga/README.md

 |-> uramdisk.image.gz
 ```

-Insert the microsd card in your zybo at this point you have two options for
+Insert the microsd card in your zybo.
+At this point you have two options for
 logging in:

 1) USB-UART